1 John 4:1

 (e) The one who abides in love abides in God, and God abides in him.
 Some people are restless because they do not know the love of God.
 Others are restless because they have heard that God loves them but they don’t believe it.
 But when you know and believe that God loves you with a love that never gives up, you will be restless no more.
 To abide or dwell in God is to be settled in the rock-solid certainty of his love for you.

 1 John 4:17

 By this, love is perfected with us, so that we may have confidence in the day of judgment; because as He is, so also are we in this world.

 (a) Love is perfected with us.
-There are several ways to tell if God’s love is perfected with us.
+There are several ways to tell if God’s love is perfected or made complete within us.
 The first way is we have no trouble trusting him (1 John 2:5, 5:3).
 The second way is we are free to love others with the love we have received from God (1 John 4:12).
 The third way is we have no fear of punishment (see next verse).

 (b) We have confidence in the day of judgment.
 Those who are secure in their Father’s love do not fear the future.
 One with the Lord, they know his future is their future.